Intermittent Fasting and Weight Loss

 Interestingly, intermittent fasting has been shown to have significant benefits for insulin resistance and to result in a significant decrease in blood sugar levels

-Fasting blood sugar levels in people with prediabetes were reduced by 3-6% over the course of 8-12 weeks in human studies on intermittent fasting.
+Fasting blood sugar levels in people with prediabetes were reduced by 3-6% over 8-12 weeks in human studies on intermittent fasting.

 Why is my blood sugar so high when I fast intermittently?